mjjstockman/ecomm/README.md

 [Back to top ⇧](#Get-Wurst)

 ## Images

-The Hero image was taken from [Adobe Stock Image](https://stock.adobe.com/).
+The logo was created by [Alex Mench](https://twitter.com/Alex_Mench) who kindly gave permission for its use.

-All other images were taken from [Pexels](https://www.pexels.com/).
+All other images were taken from [Unsplash](https://unsplash.com/).

 [Back to top ⇧](#Get-Wurst)